- SD/DPH (DPH has been discontinued) Billing Policy

 Processing of refund checks begin the first week of classes for the fall and the spring.
 A refund check is issued to the student within two weeks of this time.

-If a student would like the OSFS to hold any portion of the credit on their account, they must complete the Permission to Hold Form.
-We strongly encourage students with any Federal Loans to complete this form as it authorizes OSFS to hold these specific funds for non-required charges.
-Such fees include: HUSHP Student Health Insurance Plan (SHIP) charges, library fees, course material or book charges, late fees, parking fees, dependant insurance, etc.
+If a student would like the OFA to hold any portion of the credit on their account, they must complete the Permission to Hold Form.
+We strongly encourage students with any Federal Loans to complete this form as it authorizes OFA to hold these specific funds for non-required charges.
+Such fees include: Harvard University Student Health Insurance Plan (SHIP) charges, library fees, course material or book charges, late fees, parking fees, dependant insurance, etc.

-This page is maintained by the Office for Student Services.
+This page is maintained by the Office of Financial Aid.
 Every effort is made to ensure that the information contained on this web site is accurate.
-HSPH reserves the right to modify at any time rules, regulations, procedures, tuition and fees.
+The School reserves the right to modify at any time rules, regulations, procedures, tuition and fees.

 Students may audit a maximum of 5 credits per semester.